AhoyISki/duat/book/src/quick-settings/frequent-snippets/buffer-tabstops.md

-# File wise tabstops
+# Buffer wise tabstops

-If you want to change the tabstop size per file, you can just modify the following  snippet:
+If you want to change the tabstop size per `Buffer`, you can just modify the following  snippet:

 ```rust